aslayci/TDEM/README.md

 **make -f Makefile_tdem**

-# Input configuration file
+# Configuration of input files and parameters

 **config.txt:** sample configuration file that needs to be edited and passed as a command line arguement to TDEM.
-It contains the necessary information on parameters and location of input files as required by TDEM.
+It contains the necessary information on input parameters and files as required by TDEM.

 # Running from command line